mcnakhaee/palmerpenguins/readme.md

 </p>

 #### Machine learning
-You can also use the penguins dataset for training a machine learning model that can predict a penguin's specie from its size measurements.
+You can also use the penguins dataset for training a machine learning model that can predict a penguin's species from its size measurements.
  `load_penguins()` will return a tuple (X,y) if you set `return_X_y = True`.
 Here, X includes only 4 size measurements variables and y corresponds to the species variable.
 ```python
 from sklearn.model_selection import train_test_split